tgogos/leaderboard/README.md

 ![how to add new names](/README/add_names.gif)

-### use every emoji you like
+### 👉 use every emoji you like

-There is a predefined list of animals that are randomly chosen when add a new name:
+There is a predefined list of animals that are randomly chosen whenever you add a new name:

 ```
 🐶 🐱 🐭 🐹 🐰 🦊 🐻 🐼 🐨 🐯 🦁 🐮 🐷 🐽 🐸 🐵 🙈 🙉 🙊 🐒 🐔 🐧 🐦 🐤 🐣 🐥 🦆 🦅 🦉 🦇 🐺 🐗 🐴 🦄 🐝 🐛